 Is Brushing with Baking Soda Harmful?

 Can baking soda damage enamel?
 Yes, it can.
 What might be sodium bicarbonate’s strengths can also be a source of weakness.
 While its abrasive nature is what helps scour out surface stains from teeth, overuse could lead to enamel wear.
 And when your enamel wears down, it becomes susceptible to bacterial attacks and other problems, including dental injuries.

 But that’s not the only problem sodium bicarbonate tooth whitening poses.
 If paired with another substance of abrasive nature, it could double the damage done to your tooth enamel.
 And if you’re wearing braces or a retainer, using it could soften the glue and push back your progress.

-So if you do decide to jump onto the baking soda train, made sure you take the extra precautions.
-And always use a fluoride toothpaste after.
+So, if you do decide to jump onto the baking soda train, made sure you take extra precautions.
+And always use fluoride toothpaste after.